Priya-gautam/CodilityTest/README.md

 JDK 1.8 or above Maven 3.1 or above Intellij or IDE of choice.

-Config1.properties file should be updated for all keys; Notes have been added in file itself.
+Config1.properties file should be updated for all keys.

 Execution Steps Please follow the instructions to execute the tests on local: